salesforce/p4-fusion/README.md

   * Install CMake 3.16+.
   * Install g++ 11.2.0 (older versions compatible with C++11 are also supported).
   * Clone this repository or [get a release distribution](https://github.com/salesforce/p4-fusion/releases).
   * Get Helix Core C++ API from the [official Perforce distribution](https://www.perforce.com/downloads/helix-core-c/c-api).
+Both the 2021.1 and 2021.2 versions of the Helix Core C++ API will work.
-Version 2021.1/2179737 shall have the best compatibility.
-Extract the contents in `./vendor/helix-core-api/linux/` or `./vendor/helix-core-api/mac/` based on your OS.
+  * Extract the contents in `./vendor/helix-core-api/linux/` or `./vendor/helix-core-api/mac/` based on your OS.

 > For CentOS, you can try `yum install git make cmake gcc-c++ libarchive` to set up the compilation toolchain.
 Installing `libarchive` is only required to fix a bug that stops CMake from starting properly.